-In Vietnam, people usually grill seafood by charcoal, rather than using the oven as many Western countries.
-Some popular kinds of seafood in Vietnam are crabs, lobsters, shrimp, shells, octopus, oyster, squid, clam, mussel, etc.
+In Vietnam, people grill seafood with charcoal rather than using the oven, as in many Western countries.
+Some popular kinds of seafood in Vietnam are crabs, lobsters, shrimp, shells, octopus, oysters, squid, clams, mussels, etc.

 The sauce served with grilled seafood is also a unique point in Vietnam.
-There are many different kinds of sauces such as kumquat salt, pepper salt, green chili sauce, sweet ginger fish sauce.
+There are many kinds of sauces, such as kumquat salt, pepper salt, green chili sauce, and sweet ginger fish sauce

 Nowadays, the epicures of Vietnam have made a lot of variations of grilled seafood.
-They souse many kinds of sauce like cheese, spicy sauce, and BBQ sauce over the seafood, creating more delectable choices and catering to different tastes.
-You can find plenty of restaurants offering Vietnamese grilled dishes, particularly at these Saigon food streets.
+They use many kinds of sauces like cheese, spicy sauce, and BBQ sauce over the seafood, creating more delectable choices and catering to different tastes.
+Many restaurants offer Vietnamese grilled dishes, particularly at these Saigon food streets.